© 2012 -

 • Local government in Masaka District have been keen on improving goat productivity within the district

-• Because Masaka has become known throughout Uganda as a source of breeding stock, this has diverted farmers from seeing goats as production animals, and thereby inhibited the selection process
+• Masaka is now known throughout Uganda as a source of breeding stock, this has diverted farmers from seeing goats as production animals, and thereby inhibited the selection process.
+In some places sales of breeding stock have resulted in insufficient numbers being retained for breeding.

 • The introduction of dairy and Boer goats has been done with scant record keeping, so in many places the blood levels of the current goats are uncertain.

-• Vi transferred the focus of their operations from Masaka to other districts before the Goat Development Programme was launched, so some fledging breeders groups floundered in the meantime.
+• Vi transferred the focus of their operations from Masaka to other districts before JOY Goats was launched, and some fledging breeders groups floundered in the meantime.

 • Proximity to the ‘cattle corridor’ has led to some cultural aversion to goats milk.